DataBiosphere/cgp-deployment/README.md

 line tool to create a host.
 We will refer to this as the host VM throughout the rest of the documentation.
 It will run the Docker containers for all of the components listed below.

-9. Select the region in AWS Console top toolbar. **Note** We have had problems when uploading big files to Virginia (~25GB).
+9. Select the region in AWS Console top toolbar. **Note** We have had problems when uploading big files (~25GB) to AWS region us-east-1 (N. Virginia).
     If possible, set up your AWS anywhere else but Virginia.
 Preferrably US-West-2 (Oregon).
 9. In the AWS Web Console Top toolbar, Click on the **Services** > **EC2** (Under the **Compute** submenu)
-    - **Note**:  Know which region to using in AWS. **Note** We have had problems when uploading big files to Virginia (~25GB).
-    If possible, set up your AWS anywhere else but Virginia.
-Preferrably US-West-2 (Oregon)
 9. In the sidebar, look under the **Instances** subsection, click the **Instances** link
 9. Near to top of the page, click on the blue button with the name *Launch Instance*.
 This should take you to the "Choose an Amazon Machine Image (AMI)" page.